Setup Guide

 utm_campaign=spring-launch: $2,340 revenue from 12 conversions

 UTM parameters exist in the browser.
-Stripe webhooks don't carry UTM data.
+Stripe webhooks don't carry UTM data unless you explicitly pass them as session metadata.

 The blind spot